ssvarma/puppetlabs_metric_fu/README.md

 ---
    The subclass 'codebse' pulls down one codebase/repo and runs metric_fu every time it changes
    Assumes a git repository, though other vcsrepos should work with minor changes
-   Class metric_fu to be included frst
+   Class metric_fu to be included first